kmason19/remix_a3_group12/README.md

 ## License
-This project is developed for educational use
+This project is developed for educational use for IFB452.